Young Composers Competition

 3. All files must not have any personal identifying information, including name, grade, or school in order to be accepted into the competition.

 4. Multiple submissions from the same composer will be accepted; however, a separate application and entry fee are required for each submission.
-For questions, please contact Dr. Andrew Lesser, NJ-YCC Chairman, at andrew.lesser@yahoo.com.
+For questions, please contact Dr. Andrew Bleckner, NJ-YCC Chairman,.

 Evaluation Critera